-With an average TSI score of 35 based on 2024 Secchi transparency and summer total phosphorus data, this lake is rated as oligotrophic.
+With an average TSI score of 38 based on 2024 Secchi transparency, chlorophyll-a, and summer total phosphorus data, this lake is rated between the oligotrophic and mesotrophic classification.

-While average TSI scores have changed little over the monitoring period, long term monitoring shows slight downward slops on the parameters.
-These results indicate a very slow movement towards lower nutrient levels in this lake over time.
+Long term monitoring shows slight downward slopes on the parameters, indicating a slow movement toward lower nutrient levels in the lake over time.
 More monitoring is recommended to confirm this trend.